Danny Boyle: 1990–1999: Breakthrough in film

-1990s: Shallow Grave and Trainspotting

 The first film Boyle directed was Shallow Grave.
 The film was the most commercially successful British film of 1995, won the BAFTA Award for Best British Film, and led to the production of Trainspotting.
 Working with writer John Hodge and producer Andrew Macdonald, Shallow Grave earned Boyle the Best Newcomer Award from the 1996 London Film Critics Circle.
 Critics credited these films with revitalising British cinema in the early '90s.
 The BFI ranked Trainspotting the 10th greatest British film of the 20th century.

 Boyle declined an offer to direct Alien Resurrection, the fourth film of the Alien franchise to make A Life Less Ordinary.

-2000s: The Beach, 28 Days Later and Slumdog Millionaire
+2000–2009: Established career and Slumdog Millionaire

 Boyle's next project was a film adaptation of the cult novel The Beach by Alex Garland.
 It was filmed in Thailand.
 Casting Leonardo DiCaprio led to a feud with Ewan McGregor.
 He collaborated with Garland on the post-apocalyptic horror film 28 Days Later.